-The Homer Central School District will ensure school buses shall not be equipped with hand sanitizer due to its combustible composition and potential liability to the carrier or district.
-Hand sanitizer will not be provided on any district transportation vehicle and all drivers, monitors and attendants will be prohibited from bringing their own supply.
-Drivers, monitors and attendants will be subject to discipline if they have any hand sanitizer products in their vehicles.
+The Homer Central School District will ensure school buses shall be equipped with hand sanitizer.
+Hand sanitizer will be provided on any district transportation vehicle and all drivers, monitors and attendants will be prohibited from bringing their own supply.
 Parents of students will also be informed that hand sanitizer should not be sent to school with students.